 Self-Injury In Adolescents

-Self-injury is the act of deliberately destroying body tissue, at times to change a way of feeling.
+Self-injury is the act of deliberately harming body tissue, at times to change a way of feeling.
 Self-injury is seen differently by groups and cultures within society.
-This appears to have become more popular lately, especially in adolescents.
+The behavior has become more popular lately, especially in adolescents.
 The causes and severity of self-injury can vary.
 Some forms may include:

-Some adolescents may self-mutilate to take risks, rebel, reject their parents' values, state their individuality or merely be accepted.
-Others, however, may injure themselves out of desperation or anger to seek attention, to show their hopelessness and worthlessness, or because they have suicidal thoughts.
-These children may suffer from serious psychiatric problems such as depression, psychosis, Posttraumatic Stress Disorder (PTSD) and Bipolar Disorder.
-Additionally, some adolescents who engage in self-injury may develop Borderline Personality Disorder as adults.
+Some adolescents may self-mutilate to take risks, rebel, reject their parents' values, state their individuality, or merely be accepted.
+Others may injure themselves out of desperation or anger to seek attention, to show their hopelessness and worthlessness, or because they have suicidal thoughts.
+These children may suffer from serious psychiatric problems such as depression, psychosis, posttraumatic stress disorder (PTSD), and bipolar disorder.
+Additionally, some adolescents who engage in self-injury may develop borderline personality disorder as adults.
 Some young children may resort to self-injurious acts from time to time but often grow out of it.
-Children with mental retardation and/or autism as well as children who have been abused or abandoned may also show these behaviors.
+Children with developmental delays and/or autism spectrum disorder as well as children who have been abused or abandoned may also show these behaviors.

 Why do adolescents self-injure?